r2d2-rmbl/xata-subgraph/README.md

-# Uniswap V2 Subgraph
+# XATA Subgraph

-[Uniswap](https://uniswap.org/) is a decentralized protocol for automated token exchange on Ethereum.
+[XATA](https://xata.fi/) is a decentralized protocol for automated token exchange.

-This subgraph dynamically tracks any pair created by the uniswap factory.
+This subgraph dynamically tracks any pair created by the xata factory.
 It tracks of the current state of Uniswap contracts, and contains derived stats for things like historical data and USD prices.

 - aggregated data across pairs and tokens,
 - data on individual pairs and tokens,
 - data on transactions
 - data on liquidity providers
-- historical data on Uniswap, pairs or tokens, aggregated by day
+- historical data on Xata, pairs or tokens, aggregated by day

 ## Running Locally